Amara-ops/policy-runtime-ts/README.md

 - Given (to, selector): first check per_target["to|selector"], else fall back to per_target["to"].

 ## Function meaning
-- "Function" means a 4‑byte selector across all contracts. max_calls_per_function_* limits total requests for that selector per hour/day, globally.
+- "Function" means a 4‑byte selector across all contracts. max_calls_per_function_h1 or max_calls_per_function_d1 limits total requests for that selector per hour/day, globally.

 ## Human amounts and denominations
 - Any monetary cap written as a per‑denomination map uses human strings and is normalized to base units at load time.